How to Remotely Connect to the MySQL Database

 |TCP or UDP||Either of the two is fine.|

 To learn more about adding a connection string to your Perl or PHP code using these configuration settings, please see the following article:

 How To Access Your Databases

-After whitelisting your local IP, you should be able to make the proper remote MySQL connection.
+After whitelisting your local IP, you should make the proper remote MySQL connection.
 Be sure that the username and password you will use match the ones created in the MySQL Database section of cPanel.
 The most common problem in connecting is due to the use of an incorrect username and password.